aishatpopoola/vehicles-app/README.md

 # VEHICLE FLEET TRACKING APP

 > This is an app that can be used by a business that wants to track their fleet of cars or trucks.
-The app should have:
+The App uses the api endpoint of  [Library-API](https://github.com/aishatpopoola/vehicles-api)

 ![screenshot](./app_screenshot.png)